 My question is, should i go ahead with the offer and if so should I do the longer term as it will reduce the payment, and still allow me to pay-off the debt quicker if I can?

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.Should I Go Ahead With the First National Bank Of Omaha's First Solution Debt Program? - Earnest by Steve Rhode
+Please post your responses and follow-up messages to me on this in the comments section below.Should I Go Ahead With the First National Bank Of Omaha's First Solution Debt Program? - Earnest by Steve Rhode